calbert-hall/zoro_cypress/README.md

-# Applitools Tutorial - Cypress
+# Zoro - Fixes for loading issues.

 Get started with Applitools Eyes visual testing with this example of using the [Cypress](https://www.cypress.io/) and the [Eyes Cypress SDK](https://www.npmjs.com/package/@applitools/eyes-cypress).